nazneenprojects/techcrafting-with-keying/_posts/2025-03-07-AlgorithmComplexity.markdown

 Run time of algorithms is expressed in big O notation.

 O(log n) is faster than O(n), and it gets a lot faster as the list of items you’re searching grows.

+- Binary search is a lot faster than simple search as your array gets bigger.

+- O(log n) is faster than O(n), and it gets a lot faster once the list of items you’re searching through grows.

+- Algorithm speed isn’t measured in seconds.

+- Algorithm times are measured in terms of growth of an algorithm.

+- Algorithm times are written in big O notation.